 Today, the Gaslight puts on musical comedy melodramas six nights a week.
 The show changes about five times a year.

 The actors and actresses are in fantastic costumes, and the band makes the show even more fun.
-Enjoy drinks, snacks, and loads of popcorn while laughing the night away.
+Enjoy drinks, snacks, and popcorn while laughing the night away.

 Tickets cost $15-$27, depending on age.
 No matter what your taste, there’s sure to be a show that will lift your spirits.